-This year, when my sister had her first baby at the age of 41, we had a discussion about the oldest age that is still reasonable for people to have kids.
+This year, when my sister had her first baby at the age of 41, we had a discussion about the oldest age that is still reasonable for mature parents to have kids.

 When I talked to my kids about life, I told them that many times, what they want and what they prefer is not going to be enough to make it happen.
 For example, no one ever plans to go through IVF treatments for 5 or 10 years and suddenly have kids when they are older.